 EGM2511 supports program outcomes enumerated in the mission statements of various degree programs and engineering departments.
 The successful completion of this course will support desired student outcomes, including the design and realization of engineering systems.
 The course might be categorized as approximately Mathematics (10%), Physical Sciences (20%), Engineering Sciences (60%), and Engineering Design (10%).

-This course achieves the following engineering accreditation outcomes: - Ability to identify, formulate, and solve complex engineering problems - Ability to apply engineering design to produce solutions that meet specified needs Required Textbooks and Software Title: VECTOR MECHANICS FOR ENGINEERS: STATICS, 11TH EDITION ISBN: 0077687302 Author: Beer and Johnston.
+This course achieves the following engineering accreditation outcomes:

+- Ability to identify, formulate, and solve complex engineering problems

+- Ability to apply engineering design to produce solutions that meet specified needs

+Required Textbooks and Software

+Title: Engineering Mechanics: Statics 14th Edition Author: Hibbeler, Russel

+ISBN: 0133918920 Publisher: Pearson

 Course Schedule

-See Canvas calendar (elearning.ufl.edu)
+See Canvas Calendar for real-time updates to weekly subject matter.

 Attendance Policy, Class Expectations, and Make-Up Policy

 Regular attendance is highly suggested, even with an online class.
 Binge watching of lectures is directly related to negative outcomes (failing EGM2511).

 Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies.
-Click here to read the university attendance policies: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/
+Click here to read the university attendance policies: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/Links to an external site.

+Requests deviating from the above policies will not be granted unless verified by the Dean of Student's Office for validity and reason.

 Evaluation of Grades

 Assignment Percentage of Final Grade

-Homework Sets (10) 8%

-Quizzes (6) 12%
+Non-Exam Assignments 25%

-Exam 1 23%
+Exam 1 20%

-Exam 2 27%
+Exam 2 25%

-Final Exam 30%
+Exam 3 30%

-100%
+Note: The lowest three assignment grades dropped at the end of the semester.

 Grading Policy

-See Canvas grading policy for specific breakdown.

-As a general guideline:

-A score of 92 will be sufficient for a grade of A A score of 82 will be sufficient for a grade of B A score of 72 will be sufficient for a grade of C More information on UF grading policy may be found at: https://catalog.ufl.edu/ugrad/current/regulations/info/grades.aspx READ AND UNDERSTAND:
+Percent Grade Grade Points

+92 - 100 Α 4.00

+90.0 - 91.9 A- 3.67

+88 - 89.9 B+ 3.33

+82-87.9 В 3.00

+80.0 - 81.9 B- 2.67

+78 - 79.9 C+ 2.33

+72 - 77.9 С 2.00

+70.0 - 71.9 C- 1.67

+68 - 69.9 D+ 1.33

+62 - 67.9 D 1.00

+0 - 61.9 E 0.00

 As the assignment deadlines will be clearly posted on the course websites, late submissions past the deadline will not be accepted.
 There is no excuse for missed assignments, this is your responsibility to act like a professional student.
 Don't ask/beg for special treatment.

 GRADE DISPUTES: